 The Carter County Detention Center is a secured facility for incarcerated male and female adults.
 Opened in 2012, this facility is on the cutting edge of security technology, including electronic tracking and a body scanner to detect and deter contraband.
-The jail provides safe, secure, and sanitary housing to both county and federal inmates.
+The jail provides safe, secure, and sanitary housing to county, state, and federal inmates.